energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Input Data - Colombia.rst

       Reliable data for the local potential of bio-fuels could not be obtained.
 Thus, a reasonable order of magnitude of 100 TWh was chosen for both biodiesel and bioethanol.
 Using the energy content of biodiesel and bioethanol from :cite:`noauthor_conversion_nodate` and a yield of 4 t/ha, we compute that fully utilizing this biomass potential would amount to covering 5% of Colombia's surface with crops for biofuel production.
 In 2021, 40% of Colombia's surface was dedicated to agriculture.

    ..
 [7c]
-      Endogenous computation, based on input data from Section XXX.
+      Endogenous computation, based on the data of the EUDs and technologies in 2021.
 This value matches grossly the primary solid biomass data for year 2019 given in :cite:`IEA_world_energy_balances`.

    ..
 [7d]
       According to :cite:`RE_potential_2023`, :cite:`UPME_2009` gives a gross energy potential from waste biomass in Colombia of 124.9 TWh and :cite:`TECSOL_2018` gives a biogas potential of 14.9 TWh.
 In Energyscope, biogas is produced based on *wet biomass*, with a conversion factor  of 3.35 in 2021.
 By using this conversion factor, we can transform the biogas potential into a wet biomass potential of 49.8 TWh.
 Finally, subtracting the wet biomass potential from the gross energy potential from waste biomass gives the potential for woody biomass.